jmah/SceneKitPreloadTest/README.md

 # SceneKit Preload Test
 This project demonstrates preloading materials in SceneKit using a separate `SCNRenderer`.
 This renderer's OpenGL context shares resources with the `SCNView`'s context.

+This also demonstrates using a custom pixel format such that multi-GPU systems aren't forced to switch (e.g. recent MacBook Pros with both an integrated and discrete graphics card).

+The `-preloadMaterial:` method doesn't enforce any serialization.
+For actual use, calls should be serialized, e.g. with a serial dispatch queue.

 ## License
 The image of Zachary (IMG_2923.JPG) is licensed under [Creative Commons Attribution (CC BY)](http://creativecommons.org/licenses/by/3.0).